-Police searching for missing poet Gboyega Odubanjo find body
+Police find body in search for missing poet Gboyega Odubanjo

 Became separated from friends

-Detective Chief Inspector Johnny Campbell said: “Our thoughts are with the man’s family at this very difficult time, and we would ask the media and members of the public to not contact them and to respect their privacy.
+Det Chief Insp Johnny Campbell said: “Our thoughts are with the man’s family at this very difficult time, and we would ask the media and members of the public to not contact them and to respect their privacy.

 “We would like to thank all those involved in the search efforts, including the volunteer members of Northamptonshire Search and Rescue and the specialist search-trained officers from other forces who supported our efforts.